maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 ### 🧠 What’s Next?

-We’re currently expanding this system toward **88 total semantic questions** —
-each designed to stretch the boundaries of logic, language, and imagination.
+We’re expanding toward **88 total semantic questions** — each designed to stretch the boundaries of logic, language, and imagination.

 More entries will be added soon.
-Feel free to submit your own questions for the Bla Bla Bla Engine to process.
-You just might uncover a sentence the universe wasn’t ready for.
+Submit your own high-tension question for the Blah Blah Blah Engine — you might surface a sentence the universe wasn’t ready for.

 > Because sometimes, nonsense knows more than reason.

 ---

 ### 💡 Reminder

 This is a **Beta Landing Page** — full version launches on **July 15**.
-The system and all `.txt` will be made fully public for exploration.
+All `.txt` files will remain fully public.

 > ✅ 100% open source
 > ✅ No login, no ads, no tracking, no spam
-> ✅ Just pure semantic magic inside a `.txt`
+> ✅ Pure semantic magic inside a `.txt`

-> You don’t need a subscription to summon nonsense.
-> You just need language with a little pressure applied.